 Are you an influencer, blogger, or magazine who wants to use your platform to be a voice for the voiceless?
 Perfect for featuring in your ethical gift guide for the holidays, hosting fair trade giveaways, or doing a highlight on human trafficking, partnering with PURPOSE tells your followers that you believe in the dignity and worth of every person.

 Every purchase with PURPOSE helps change lives for survivors of human trafficking.
 100% of proceeds go to our non-profit, International Sanctuary, to provide each artisan with access to income, education, health & a safe community where they can rebuild their lives.

 Who makes PURPOSE Jewelry?

 Every piece of PURPOSE is handcrafted with hope, dignity and freedom by young women escaping human trafficking in India, Uganda, Mexico and the Philippines.

 Through our social enterprise model, we provide survivors with employment opportunities and holistic care to ensure that they have the tools they need to break the cycle of human trafficking.

 We currently operate in Mumbai, India; Kampala, Uganda; Tijuana, Mexico; and Cebu, Philippines.

 How does International Sanctuary bridge the gap to freedom?

-Once young women have escaped, agencies around the globe provide shelter, counseling, legal services, and basic needs.
+Once young women have escaped from human trafficking, agencies around the globe provide shelter, counseling, legal services, and basic needs.
 However, without the resources, skills, and support to become financially independent, survivors can easily slip through the cracks, falling prey to traffickers once again.

 After services end, most women still face the same vulnerabilities that led them to being trafficked in the first place.
 International Sanctuary helps women make up for gaps in income and education as she heals from her trauma to ensure that she remains in freedom.

 How do we use a social enterprise model?